-In the realm of Corporate Social Responsibility (CSR), Guaranty Trust Bank (Rwanda) plc made impactful strides in uplifting communities.
-We provided essential support to vulnerable genocide survivors in Ngoma District, improving livelihoods and fostering resilience within the community.
-Additionally, our initiatives in financial literacy equipped individuals with essential skills to enhance their standard of living.
-We proudly sponsored the Belgian School of Kigali, promoting academic excellence and community spirit among students.
+In the realm of Corporate Social Responsibility, Guaranty Trust Bank (Rwanda) plc took impactful steps to uplift and empower communities.
+We extended a helping hand to vulnerable genocide survivors in Ngoma District by providing essential support, including the donation of a cow.
+This initiative aimed not only to enhance their quality of life but also to instill hope and resilience within the community.
+Furthermore, we conducted specialized training sessions on financial literacy, equipping individuals with the knowledge and skills needed to improve their standard of living and overall well-being.